 In this article, we walk you through the basics of HIPAA-compliant hosting, along with touching upon the requirements for your business, so you can start to understand your obligations under the legislation.

 Note: Nothing in this article should be considered legal advice.
 This article is for informational purposes only.
-Every business has unique HIPAA compliance requirements.
-We recommend contacting an attorney in your local jurisdiction for advice to your specific business needs and how it pertains to using HIPAA-compliant hosting services.
+Every business has unique HIPAA compliance requirements, therefore we recommend contacting an attorney in your local jurisdiction for advice on your specific business needs and how it pertains to using HIPAA-compliant hosting services.

 See Also: ServerMania Dedicated Server Hosting

 What is HIPAA?

 HIPAA stands for Health Insurance Portability and Accountability Act.
 Passed in 1996, this law was established to adopt national standards for electronic resources that powers healthcare technology systems, transactions and code sets, unique health identifiers, and security.
 These resources are typically stored on servers in data centers.
 The United States government acknowledged that advances in technology could erode the privacy of health information and this legislation was an attempt to ensure the required standards were met with physical and technical safeguards to keep health information private.

 As technology has evolved since 1996 and the storing of electronic patient health information has become more commonplace, there have been amendments to the Act over the years such as the implementation of the HITECH Act Security Standards, an amendment meant to strengthen the physical and technical safeguards that businesses, and by default, HIPAA hosting solutions providers, were required to meet.
 They also added the HIPAA Security Rule as an addendum to HIPAA to account for technological advances in health care.

 The Office for Civil Rights is responsible for HIPAA compliance and enforcement, while the Department of Health is responsible for HIPAA regulations.
 Failure to comply comes with serious fines of up to $50,000 per incident.